YuenYan/Portfolio_Project/README.md

 About Cases and vaccinations related to COVID19

 ## 1. BigQuery-Extract Tables
-Use BigQuery to explore and extract useful tables for further analysis \
+Use BigQuery to explore and extract useful tables for further analysis. \
-3 different scropes: Local, Continential, World \
 Data downloaded from https://ourworldindata.org/covid-deaths \
-_the data was seperated into 2 csv files recording data about deaths and vaccinations_
+_***the data was seperated into 2 csv files recording data about deaths and vaccinations_